SqlBak Blog

 • old_backups

-This is handy when you want to build a compact summary table using Grafana transformations instead of creating a separate panel for each metric.
+This allows you to display multiple related values in a single table, instead of creating separate panels for each metric.

 11. Configure alerts